shanepaton/HLA-Monitor-Tool/README.md

 <!-- LICENSE -->
 ## License

-HLA-Monitor-Tool is distributed under the MIT License.
+HLA-TV-Tool is distributed under the MIT License.
 See `LICENSE` for more information.